CSCC012023/final-project-s23-agile-avengers/README.md

 ## Contribution

-1. Do you use git flow ?
+1. Do you use git flow?

     Yes, we do follow Git Flow in this project.

-2. What do you name your branches ?
+2. What do you name your branches?

     A branch should begin with a category, reference and description and will be this pattern `category/reference/description`.